 balanced when you hold them.

-The blades are of good quality, if you go for a Stainless Steel Garden Tool Set you will
+The blades are of good quality, if you go for a Stainless Steel Garden Tool Set

 have these for life.

 You want a strong shaft with no screws sticking out which could injure